 Tau aims to love the world by guiding people on transformative journeys toward shalom.
 Any truly transformative journey is an inner and outer one, and the lifelong pilgrimage toward personal and global well-being has long monotonous sections as well as dramatic and cathartic periods.
-Our blog and newsletter are available for the more mundane seasons of life, while our wilderness retreats employ powerful experiences of raw nature, spirituality, wonder, play, indigenous encounters, open and restorative community, and contemplative practices and prayer in order to serve as an intense and focused crossroads and compass for ongoing renewal and stewardship.
+Our online journal and newsletter help us to experience contemplative ways of being as a compass in the regular seasons of life, while our wilderness retreats employ powerful experiences of raw nature, spirituality, wonder, play, indigenous encounters, open and restorative community, and contemplative practices and prayer in order to serve as an intense and focused crossroads for ongoing renewal and stewardship.

 Reach out to inquire or express interest in future opportunities.